mplanchard/2d_arrays/README.md

 It turns out we can!
-The trick is to recognize that since we want to print our lines going from left to right, we are also printing them in increasing order of x-intercept.
-In the case we're considering above, we would print the points on the line with its x-intercept at 0, then the line with its x-intercept at 1, then the line with its x-intercept at 2.
+The trick is to recognize that since we want to print our lines going from left to right, we are also printing them in increasing order of y-intercept.
+In the case we're considering above, we would print the points on the line with its y-intercept at 0, then the line with its y-intercept at 1, then the line with its y-intercept at 2.

 This pattern applies _regardless of how many items are in the array_, and _regardless of how many items are in any given sub-array_.
-This means that if we can base out solution on the x-intercept, we can free ourselves from complicated iteration patterns entirely.
+This means that if we can base out solution on the intercept, we can free ourselves from complicated iteration patterns entirely.

 So, how do we do it?
 The first step is to convert the array to series of